wallman1/Data-Science-11/Documentation.md

 - March 31st

 I got the list spells function to scroll within the GUI and completed the update spellbook function to allow for real time updating of the spellbook.
 I will finish polishing the code next.

+## Maintainance
+### Monitoring Changes to the API
+As API alters, one needs to watch out for any new changes regarding the endpoints and any new parameters or response formats in the monitored API.
+To ensure sustained endurance, always opt for stable versions of the API.
+Balance the use of try-except blocks to gracefully manage errors, which can stem from the API or response modifications.
+Use try-except blocks of sufficient robustness to manage anticipative changes like errors from the API or response structure changes. api diagnosed issues with logging which aids keeping track of changes or lost requests.
+Along with that consider having secondary APIs set in place to prevent facing dead endpoints.

+### Compatibility with Python and Libraries
+Virtual environments are indispensable tools in managing a project’s dependencies, ensuring there are no conflicting requirements across multiple projects.
+Also checking if the requests and matplotlib have been updated and refresh them.
+Use the latest release of python and regularly check for any new publications to maintain compatibility across new releases for the program.

+### After Deployement Fixing Bugs Post
+When fixing a bug after deployment, I need to first replicate the issue by reproducing the conditions under which the error occurred.
+Use debugging tools, such as pdb, to trace the problem and pinpoint the exact cause.
+Once identified, implement the necessary fix and test it thoroughly to ensure the bug is resolved and no new issues are introduced.
+After testing, deploy the updated version and continue to monitor the program for any further issues.

+## Final Evaluation
+The application meets the operational needs of displaying spell details, handling a spellbook, and interacting through a user-friendly interface for D&D 5e spells.
+There is reasonable usability of the application; however, it could be improved by better error management, design, and overall speed of execution.
+Also, the handling of files and validation of user data could be improved to make sure user information is consistent throughout sessions.
+The system's architectural style along with its code comments are accurate, but the application’s functionality and overall user experience would benefit from more refined interface and user interaction design alongside additional sophisticated usability features.